Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 Whether fresh or dry, Italian herbs – preferably sturdy ones like rosemary and sage – are essential to any respectable hunter’s style sauce.

-If you live in a part of the world where it is difficult to find fresh herbs and spices (for instance, it might be hard to find fresh sage, as we discovered when living in Germany), then you can either use dried herbs, keeping in mind to add less as their flavor is more intense.
+If you live in a part of the world where it is difficult to find fresh herbs and spices, you can either use dried herbs, keeping in mind to add less as their flavor is more intense.

 Make-ahead & Storage